xataio/xtools/README.md

 # Xreplay

-Copy Xata databases across accounts, workspaces, regions and branches, or store schema and table content to files on disk.
+Copy Xata databases across accounts, workspaces, regions and branches, or store schema and table content to files on disk in JSON or CSV format.

 ## Description